matgo1/downloads-auto-sort/README.md

 # Auto sorting
-Simple script for sorting downloaded files by their extension
+Simple script for sorting downloaded files by their extension.
 ## Features
 - Very simple so easy for improvement
 - Can be overwritten for needs you have